idiot-sandwitch/seek/README.md

 - Make another `.env` file, this one inside `project_root`/client/ and paste the following lines:
 ```
 REACT_APP_FRONTEND_URL='http://localhost:3000'
-//If you have the environment variable PORT defined on your machine, change 5000 to the value of PORT in the line below.
+# If you have the environment variable PORT defined on your machine, change 5000 to the value of PORT in the line below.
-// For a remotely hosted server, enter the base url of the remote server.
+# For a remotely hosted server, enter the base url of the remote server.
 REACT_APP_BACKEND_URL='http://localhost:5000'
 ```
 ___